labgrid-project/labgrid/man/labgrid-exporter.rst

 CONFIGURATION
 -------------
-The exporter uses a YAML configuration file which defines groups of releated resources.
+The exporter uses a YAML configuration file which defines groups of related resources.
 See <https://labgrid.readthedocs.io/en/latest/configuration.html#exporter-configuration>
 for more information.